justincasher/Lie-group-augmentations/README.md

-# Lie_group_augmentations
+# Lie group augmentations
-The code behind my joint work with Alessandro Selvitella on applying Lie groups to augment images.
+This is the code behind my joint work with Alessandro Selvitella on applying Lie groups to augment images.